Borders-None/lessons-2020-autumn-advanced/advanced_8_objects/README.md

 let person3Club = "Juventus";
 ```

-Question: How would we store all user info in an array anditerate over all persons and print their info?
+Question: How would we store all user info in an array and iterate over all persons and print their info?

 ```js
 let firstNames = [person1FirstName, person2FirstName, person3FirstName];